OperationSpark/first-website/README.md

 Give it a couple minutes and you should be able to view your website live on the web at http://username.github.io!
 (Where 'username' is your own GitHub username.)

 Congratulations!
 You are LIVE ON THE INTERNET!

+## Submission
+### TODO 15 : Test project

+Once you have created notes for all the subtopics you can test to make sure your files are up to snuff.
+To test your website you must have the `opspark` package installed in your workspace.
+To install the `opspark` package run the following script:

+> $ npm install --global opspark

+Once `opspark` is installed you can continue the following steps:

+1. In your c9 terminal, run `os test`.
+2. Select your class.
+3. Select `studies-v2`
+4. You should get back some test results!
+5. If you are failing any tests, make sure to fix those up.
+Ask your teacher if you are confused!

+**NOT:** There is ONE test that you will ALWAYS fail.
+This test represents your teacher personally checking your notes.
+Once you submit your project, your teacher will read your studies and either give you notes on things to update, or update your grade to green!

+### TODO 16 : Submit project

+If you pass all the tests, you are ready to submit your project to greenlight!

+1. Run `os submit` in your c9 terminal and follow the same directions as you did to test.
+2. Now that you have submitted, your teacher will look over your notes and look over your awesome work!